5 Potential Problems with Retiring Early

 3. The Potential for Less Social Security Income

 Social Security is generally the foundation of someone’s retirement income.
 When retiring early, it can be attractive to claim your Social Security as early as possible so you can capture that income as soon as it’s available.
-But you could be leaving even more money on the table by not properly planning your Social Security claiming strategy.
+But, you could be leaving even more money on the table by not properly planning your Social Security claiming strategy.

 By optimizing your claiming strategy, you can maximize your Social Security benefits over your lifetime.
-Many don’t realize that Social Security can impact a plethora of other retirement factors like taxes.
-You can learn more about claiming Social Security in our Social Security Decisions Guide or by watching our on-demand webinar with CFP® Will Doty, called Claiming Your Social Security.
+Many don’t realize that Social Security can impact a plethora of other retirement factors, like taxes.
+You can learn more about claiming Social Security in our Social Security Decisions Guide, or by watching our on-demand webinar with CFP® Will Doty, called Claiming Your Social Security.

 4. Issues Accessing Retirement Accounts

 Imagine retiring early only to find out you can’t get to a large portion of your retirement savings.
-Well, a common issue when retiring early, specifically before 59 ½, is accessing money in retirement accounts.
+A common issue when retiring early, specifically before 59 ½, is accessing money in retirement accounts.
 Depending on the type of account, like an IRA, there may be restrictions or even withdrawal penalties.

-It’s vital to consider which accounts will be available to take withdrawals from in the period before you turn 59 ½ so you can avoid such penalties.
+It’s vital to consider which accounts will be available to take withdrawals from before you turn 59 ½ so you can avoid such penalties.
 If you were to retire at 55, you could take a penalty withdrawal from your 401(k).
 However, if you roll that into an IRA, you will lose that penalty-free withdrawal option.
 So, when retiring early, it’s crucial to plan ahead to make sure you’re not making potentially costly mistakes.